Considering Teachery vs Teachable?

 #6 Hosting Files

-This is one of my biggest issues with Teachery, hosting your files.
-If you didn’t know you can’t host any videos, pdf’s, or mp3 audio files on Teachery.
-Rather they want you to host them on YouTube, Google Drive, or even a paid video hosting platform.
+This is one of my most significant issues with Teachery, hosting your files.
+If you didn’t know, you can’t host any videos, PDFs, or mp3 audio files on Teachery.
+Instead, they want you to host them on YouTube, Google Drive, or a paid video hosting platform.

-Teachable, on the other hand, includes this with the monthly cost and the best part is you can even get free video hosting with the free plan minus a small transaction fee for every sale you make.
+On the other hand, Teachable includes this with the monthly cost, and the best part is you can even get free video hosting with the free plan minus a small transaction fee for every sale you make.

 Teachable 5 Teachery1